L and M-class destroyer: Design details

 The armament of the class was subject of considerable debate, as the proponents of heavier anti-aircraft armaments for such vessels were at last beginning to be listened to by the Admiralty.
 This came mainly as a result of the lessons learned during the Spanish Civil War – i.e., military aircraft were now sufficiently advanced to pose a major threat to land and sea targets.

 The ships of the L and M class had single funnels, like the previous J class, a tripod foremast and a short mainmast just aft of amidships.
 One feature of note was the bridge design.
-From the I class to the Weapon class, all Royal Navy destroyers shared a distinctive wedge-shaped face to the bridge, incorporating a bulletproof wheelhouse, raised in order that the helmsman could see over the guns.
-The increased height of the new gunhouses of the L class meant that the wheelhouse was raised further, and the sloped roof of the wheelhouse (to direct the airflow over the compass platform) was almost flat.
-This feature was unique to the L and Ms.
+From the I class to the Weapon class, all Royal Navy destroyers shared a distinctive wedge-shaped face to the bridge, incorporating a bulletproof wheelhouse, raised for the helmsman to see over the guns.
+The increased height of the new gunhouses of the L class meant that the wheelhouse was raised further and the sloped roof of the wheelhouse (to direct the airflow over the compass platform) was almost flat.
+This feature was unique to the Ls and Ms.